-These Covenants cannot be terminated without the written consent of the County, except by the expiration of the Restriction Period defined in Article II.
+These Covenants cannot be terminated without the written consent of the County, the Howard County Housing Commission, and the Columbia Downtown Housing Corporation except by the expiration of the Restriction Period defined in Article II.
 A termination statement, executed by the County Executive of Howard County will be recorded among the land records of Howard County, Maryland.